vorban/advent-of-code/README.md

 </div>
 <br />

-# laravel-advent-of-code
+# Advent of Code

-Advent of Code template repository.
+Advent of Code solutions.

 Released under the MIT License.
 See <a href="./LICENSE">./LICENSE</a>.